awkannan/luddite_docs/group_buy/updates.md

 # Updates for the Luddite Group Buy

+## November 21, 2018

+Still no updates on the Pro Micros yet.
+But, I tried the Luddite in a Tofu case and it fit!
+So Tofu case compatibility is confirmed.

 ## November 19, 2018

 The M2 Hardware arrived!
 I spent some time kitting it all out this weekend, so as soon as the Pro Micros arrive, I can make complete kits and ship them.